-The Americas Cup – in case you’ve had your head under a rock for the past few weeks – was won by the US team, beating the NZ yacht in what’s been billed as an historic comeback from being 8-1 down to winning eight races straight to clinch the title.
+The Americas Cup – in case you’ve had your head under a rock for the past few weeks – was won by the US team, beating the NZ yacht in what’s been billed as a historic comeback from being 8-1 down to winning eight races straight to clinch the title.
 It’s probably fair to say that this year has been the highest profile race since our own Alan Bond snatched the cup away from the US for the first time in its 162 year history, thirty years ago (almost to the day) in 1983.
-The famous day that Prime Minister Bob Hawke said “Any boss who sacks anyone for not turning up today is a bum.”
+The famous day that Prime Minister Bob Hawke said: “Any boss who sacks anyone for not turning up today is a bum.”

 Oracle boss Larry Ellison (we featured his yacht here) was the prime mover in the US, backing a change of venue from the normal course on the open sea into San Francisco Bay, where the race could be watched by spectators on shore.
 The other change was the introduction of powerful hydroplaning yachts capable of speeds in excess of 80kmh.

 The viewing results speak for themselves – the competition was broadcast in 190 countries with 15,000 news bulletins around the world.
 Over a quarter of the entire population of New Zealand watched the live stream.

 Ellison has been a yachtie for a long time, and not just since he made the money to join the club – before he founded Oracle he lived on a very modest yacht moored in Berkeley Marina in California.
 He had to sell it to raise the cash (pity Aussie Boat Loans weren’t around then to help him with boat finance).
 Before the race he took a lot of criticism for all the changes, giving him an even greater sense of achievement when the home team came through, saying “this regatta has changed sailing forever.”